Emergency Food & Shelter Program

 - Food, in the form of served meals or groceries.

-- Lodging in a mass shelter or hotel.
+- Lodging in a mass shelter.

 - One month's rent or mortgage payment.